Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/ExceptionPolicyCrudAsync.md

     });

-// define second exception trigger for wait time var waitTimeExceptionTrigger = new WaitTimeExceptionTrigger(TimeSpan.FromMinutes(10));
+// define second exception trigger for wait time WaitTimeExceptionTrigger waitTimeExceptionTrigger = new WaitTimeExceptionTrigger(TimeSpan.FromMinutes(10));

 // define exception actions that needs to be executed when trigger condition is satisfied

-var escalateJobOnWaitTimeExceeded = new ReclassifyExceptionAction(
+ReclassifyExceptionAction escalateJobOnWaitTimeExceeded = new ReclassifyExceptionAction(
     classificationPolicyId: "escalation-on-wait-time-exceeded",
     labelsToUpsert: new Dictionary<string, LabelValue>()
     {